Cycling Accident & Injury Compensation Claims

 Yes, if you were injured through the fault of an uninsured driver, you will often be able to secure compensation through the Motor Insurers’ Bureau (MIB).
 We will be happy to guide you through this process, helping you to secure fair compensation, no matter what the circumstances of your accident.

 Depending on the seriousness of your injuries, the value of the claim and other factors, a Motor Insurers’ Bureau cycling injury claim can take anything from around 4-5 months up to 12 months or longer.

 Any compensation we secure for you will generally be considered as part of your assets for the purposes of means-tested benefits, meaning you could potentially miss out on benefits you would otherwise have been entitled to.
 However, there is a solution.

 By placing your compensation into a personal injury trust fund, you can receive a fixed monthly amount and/or use the funds when needed to cover costs, such as paying for treatment, specialist care or equipment.
 However, this will not affect your entitlement to means-tested benefits, so you should not lose out as a result of receiving compensation.

 Find out more about personal injury trust funds.

 Still looking for answers?

 Have a question we haven’t answered?
-Try taking a look at our general personal injury FAQs or please feel free to ask us a question directly.
+Please feel free to ask us a question directly.